 - Copy the “boot.img” file to the internal storage of your device.

 - Launch the Magisk Manager app.
 Press the menu icon (3-horizontal lines) and select ‘Settings’.

 - Tap on ‘Update Channel’ and make sure ‘Beta’ is selected.

 - Next, go back to the app’s main screen and tap on ‘Install’ and then ‘Install’ again.
 Then select ‘Patch Boot Image File’.

 - Navigate to the location where you placed the stock boot image and select the file.

 - The patching process will start automatically.
-The new ‘patched_boot.img’ will be present in the ‘Magisk Manager’ folder in the internal/external storage.
+The new ‘magisk_patched.img’ will be present in the ‘Download’ folder of your phone’s internal storage.

 - Connect your phone to the PC and copy the ‘patched_boot.img’ to the C:\adb (Prerequisites, #3) on your PC.